How do we know if a species is at risk?

 Recovery and management planning is only effective when implemented.

-The implementation of recovery plans is overseen by a Wildlife Management Branch biologist who serves as the provincial species lead.
+The implementation of recovery plans is overseen by a Fish and Wildlife Stewardship Branch biologist who serves as the provincial species lead.

 Implementation of actions generally cannot be done by Environment and Parks alone but rather is dependent on the cooperative efforts of partners and stakeholders.